kanishk108/kanishk108/README.md

-- 👋 Hi, I’m kanishk
+Kanishk
-- 👀 I’m interested in developing
+Interested in developing
-- 🌱 I’m currently learning cse/coe
+Currently learning cse/coe
-- 💞️ I’m looking to collaborate on PrOgRaMmInG
+Looking to collaborate on PrOgRaMmInG
+Try to get me out of errors!
-- 📫 Pls reach me out at nowhere!
+Pls reach me out at nowhere!(just kiDDinG!)

 <!---
 kanishk108/kanishk108 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.